cachebag/Ticked/docs/nest.md

         - `w`: go forward to the next word
         - `b`: go back to the previous word
         - `u`: undo
-        - `ctrl+r`
+        - `ctrl+r`: redo
-    - Commands | To begin using a command, press `Esc` to enter `NORMAL` mode. `:` is the prefix for commands
+    - Commands - To begin using a command, press `Esc` to enter `NORMAL` mode. `:` is the prefix for commands
         - `%d`: Delete everything in current file
-        - `w`: Save file
+        - `w`: Save file | `wq`: Save and quit
+        - `q`: Quit current file | `!q`: Force quit without saving
+        - `bn` and `n`: Navigate to the next buffer
+        - `bp` and `p`: Navigate to the previous buffer
+        - `ls`: Show all current buffers
 - To use either the commands or the motions, you must be in `NORMAL` mode, triggered by pressing `Esc` when in the code editor.
 Pressing `i` will take you into `INSERT` mode where you can type like normal.

-- There is a vim-like status bar at the bottom of the editor to indicate file write info, command snippets as well as the current mode you are in.
+- There is a vim-like status bar at the bottom of the editor to indicate file write info, command snippets as well as the current mode you are in and your buffer info.

 <br>